Lisa Waup - Journeyed

 14 February - 8 May 2022

-By taking the gallery to the roadside, Billboards responds to the new ways audiences experience art in the public space.
-Mixed-cultural First Peoples multidisciplinary artist Lisa Waup’s work Journeyed presents a detailed and visual account of a journey.
-Using large scale screen-prints of disassembled road signs, the artwork considers the motifs of travel, and questions government jurisdiction on the unceded land of this country.
+By taking the gallery to the roadside, Billboards responded to the new ways audiences experience art in the public space.
+Mixed-cultural First Peoples multidisciplinary artist Lisa Waup’s work Journeyed presented a detailed and visual account of a journey.
+Using large scale screen-prints of disassembled road signs, the artwork considered the motifs of travel, and questions government jurisdiction on the unceded land of this country.
 Journeyed spans space and time, navigating the dead ends, closed roads and prohibited zones that road signs denote.
-Through her appropriation of federally mandated signage, Waup reimagines the ways in which journeys are remembered, and by whose authority we travel through Country.
+Through her appropriation of federally mandated signage, Waup reimagined the ways in which journeys are remembered, and by whose authority we travel through Country.
 The fragmented visual language of the work offers multiple readings, able to spark curiosity at first glance as well as offering locals and regularly passers-by an opportunity for deeper engagement.
 Indeed, this is a work that rewards many views, the depths of the layered media becoming clearer as they can be decoded.

 ‘Journeyed’ is a Mornington Peninsula Regional Gallery exhibition presented in partnership with NETS Victoria, curated by Jenna Rain Warwick.
 This project has been supported by the Victorian Government through Creative Victoria.

 A special thanks to Spacecraft Studio for all their support.

 Image: Lisa Waup, Journeyed 2021, Digital image, Courtesy of the artist